-The department head is a faculty member that receives a reduction in teaching load each semester, negotiated with the dean of the college, to perform administrative duties in the department.
-As part of those administrative duties, the department head is required to perform annual faculty evaluations, mid-term reviews for tenure-track probationary faculty members, and promotion and tenure reviews for all tenured, tenure-track, and instructor-track faculty in the department, as applicable.
+The department head is a faculty member that receives a two-course reduction in teaching load to perform administrative duties in the department.
+As part of those administrative duties, the department head is required to perform annual faculty evaluations, mid-term reviews for tenure-track probationary faculty members, and promotion and tenure reviews for all tenured, tenure-track, and instructor-track faculty in the department.
 As faculty members, department heads are required to undergo all DPTC evaluations required of other faculty members, including annual faculty evaluations and tenure or promotion reviews.
 Deans will evaluate the administrative duties of department heads as well as their teaching, scholarship, and service.

-Department heads are expected to evaluate all departmental faculty members' and visiting academic staff's teaching, scholarship, and service, as applicable.
-They will offer routine, assessment of the faculty member's progress toward tenure, promotion and continued appointment, as applicable.
-Department head evaluations are expected to consider peer review recommendations and tenure and promotion votes made by the DPTC.
+Department heads are expected to evaluate faculty member's teaching, scholarship, and service as well as offer routine, honest assessment of the faculty member's progress toward tenure and/or promotion.
+Department head evaluations are expected to incorporate peer review recommendations and tenure and promotion votes made by the DPTC.

-Department heads and the DPTCs work together with the deans to identify guidelines for evaluation of all faculty of each type and rank.
-These guidelines must be made available, at the start of the evaluation period, to the faculty; hence giving faculty members adequate time to meet expectations.
+Department heads and the DPTC work together to identify guidelines for evaluation of all faculty of each type and rank, and these guidelines must be made available to the faculty in advance of any formal evaluation process, giving the faculty member adequate time to meet expectations.